rmuif/docs/docs/getting-started.md

 ## Creating an app

-With Create React App, you can now start a new app from the RMUIF template by appending `--template rmuif` to the creation command:
+You can start a new app from the RMUIF template with Create React App by appending `--template rmuif` to the creation command:

 ```sh
 npx create-react-app my-app --template rmuif